What is a Neuropsychological Assessment?

 Gifted and Talent

-Twice Exceptional Individuals: Gifted intelligence and also a disability
+Twice Exceptional Individuals: Both intellectively gifted and have a disability

-The neuropsychological evaluation synthesizes the data to explain specific referral questions (Why can’t my child read?
+The neuropsychological evaluation synthesizes the data to explain specific referral questions such as: Why can't my child read?
 What causes inattentive behavior?
 What remediation is more appropriate for this problem?
-Is this the correct school?
-What mental health behaviors have an impact on development?).
+Is this the right school for us?
+What mental health behaviors have an impact on development?

-In point, the report generated provides various EVIDENCE-BASED INTERVENTIONS (validated as effective through scientific research studies).
+Conclusively, the generated report provides various evidence-based interventions (validated as effective through scientific research studies).

 Autism Spectrum Disorders

 Autism Spectrum Disorders are a group of developmental disabilities that can cause significant social, communication, and behavioral challenges.
 Every individual on the autism spectrum has difficulties in one or more areas of social skills, empathy, communication, and flexible behavior.
-Autism spectrum disorder evaluations are tailored to determine whether you or your child has autism spectrum disorder or another developmental condition.
-We specialize in a biopsychosocial approach in regards to how you or your child socializes, communicates, and behaves.
+Autism spectrum disorder evaluations are tailored to determine whether you or your child has an autism spectrum disorder or another developmental condition.
+We specialize in a biopsychosocial approach which considers the relationship between psychological and physical factors regarding how you or your child socializes, communicates, and behaves.

 Attention-Deficit / Hyperactivity Disorder

 ADHD is one of the most common childhood disorders and can continue into adulthood.
-Common symptoms include difficulty paying attention, controlling behavior, and hyperactivity.
-It can be difficult for children with ADHD to pay attention in school, get along with other children, or finish tasks around the home.
+Common symptoms include difficulty paying attention, controlling behavior, and hyperactivity (with or without hyperactivity).
+It can be difficult for children with ADHD to pay attention in school, control impulses, get along with other children, or finish tasks around the home.

-A learning disorder is an information processing problem that prevents an individual from learning a skill, such as reading, writing, and mathematics, and using it effectively in the classroom.
+A learning disorder is an information processing problem that prevents an individual from learning a skill, such as reading, writing, and mathematics, and using that skill effectively in the classroom.
 There are three main types of learning disorders.

-Reading Disorder- A reading disorder may be suspected when a child or adolescent reads below the expected level for his or her age, grade, or intelligence.
+Reading Disorder- A reading disorder may be suspected when a child or adolescent reads below the expected level for age, grade, or intelligence.
 Often reading disorders are seen as slow reading, trouble with word recognition, confusion around word shape and symbols, and difficulty comprehending what they just read.

-Written Expression- A disorder of written expression is often characterized by difficulty with skills related to spelling, handwriting, written composition, and understanding grammatical rules.
+Written Expression- A disorder of written expression is often characterized by difficulty with spelling, handwriting, written composition, and understanding grammatical rules.

-Mathematic Disorder- A mathematics disorder may be present when a child has problems related to numbers, such as trouble counting, basic arithmetic, copying numbers correctly, learning multiplication tables, recognizing mathematical symbols, and understanding mathematical operations.
+Mathematic Disorder- A mathematics disorder may be present if a child has number-related problems.
+These problems may include trouble counting, basic arithmetic, copying numbers correctly, learning multiplication tables, recognizing mathematical symbols, and understanding mathematical operations.